Mississippi Chicken

 - Chicken: You can use chicken thighs instead of breasts, although they require one more hour or cooking time to shred.
 You may also wish to omit the butter since the fat content of thighs is higher.

-- Leftovers: Store leftovers in the refrigerator for up to 3 days in an airtight container, or freeze for up to 3 months.
+- Storage: Store leftovers in the refrigerator for up to 3 days in an airtight container, or freeze for up to 3 months.

 Please read our nutrition disclaimer.